 We know sometimes it’s hard to find a way to get to activities and programs.
 Sprocket is working on lots of new ideas to help you get where you want to go – so keep checking back for more developments.
 In the meantime, try these ideas:

-- Ride the bus: The Sprockets Program Finder includes links to help you find the closest bus route to each program location, or use Metro Transit's Trip Planner.
+Ride the bus: The Sprockets Program Finder includes links to help you find the closest bus route to each program location, or use Metro Transit's Trip Planner.

-- Bike or Walk: You can use the Sprockets Program finder to narrow your search to only include programs and activities that are within walking or biking distance of your home or school.
+Bike or walk: Narrow your Program Finder search to only include activities that are within walking or biking distance of your home or school.

-- After-school bussing: If you go to an after-school program every day, ask your parents to contact the school and change your after-school bus stop to the program’s location.
+After-school busing: If you go to an after-school program every day, ask your parents to contact the school and change your after-school bus stop to the program’s location.